Building My Navajo Loom

 A note of gratitude and thanks

-I would like to acknowledge and thank my friend Wayne for all his help in the planning, problem solving and building of my loom.
-It was a lot of fun and I couldn’t have done it without his skillful help.
+I would like to acknowledge and thank my friend Wayne Kleiber for all his help in the planning, problem solving and construction of my loom.
+The project was a lot of fun and I couldn’t have done it without his skillful help.